2000 AFL Grand Final: Match summary

 Melbourne captain David Neitz won the toss and chose to kick towards the City/Members end of the MCG in the opening quarter.
 The first score of the game went to Melbourne.
 Neitz, from a very tight angle near the behind post on the Members side of the goals, kicked the ball into the far goal post resulting in one point.

 It was only a short time after the first score of the game that James Hird kicked the first goal of the game for Essendon.
 Melbourne's first goal was kicked by Stephen Powell.

 The Bombers never looked threatened from after quarter time and comfortably won its record-equaling 16th premiership by 60 points after arguably the most dominant season in VFL/AFL history.

 One downside for the Bombers was an incident in which Melbourne's Troy Simmonds was hit high by Essendon's Michael Long, resulting in a 25-man brawl.
 Simmonds was taken from the field on a stretcher; nine players were reported on ten offences by the umpires.
+Whilst this incident may not have influenced the final result, it was indicative of the nature of football Kevin Sheedy had instilled in the team, as Brad Green also suffered a throat injury off the ball.

 Hird was awarded the Norm Smith Medal for being judged the best player afield.
 Paul Barnard and Matthew Lloyd each kicked four goals for the Bombers.

 Essendon's triumph would be the last by any Victorian team until the 2007 AFL Grand Final when Geelong won its first premiership in 44 years.

 The National Anthem was sung by Tania Doko of Bachelor Girl.